gitter-badger/web-automation-2017/README.md

 * Interactions must be defined in terms of markup, which is rarely composed with this thought.
 * HTML structure is rigid and changes often.
-* Browsers communicate through network inheriting all it's failures and unreliability.
+* Browsers communicate through network inheriting all its failures and unreliability.

-But in many cases it's the only option to extract content from remote system.
+But in many cases, it's the only option to extract content from the remote system.
 Number of paid solutions exists aiming to simplify web scrapping:

 * [Import.io](https://import.io) - turns websites into structured APIs.